gilleyj/nbtee/README.md

 ## Compiling

 ```
-gcc bftee.c -o bftee
+gcc nbtee.c -o nbtee
 ```

 ## Usage

-Redirect your chatty program into the bftee executable with a named pipe and a size of a buffer:
+Redirect your chatty program into the nbtee executable with a named pipe and a size of a buffer:

 ```
 Usage:
- outputProg 2>&1 | ./bftee [FIFO] [BufferSize]
+ outputProg 2>&1 | ./nbtee [FIFO] [BufferSize]
 ```

 Where: